Zadigo/mycommerce/README.md

 A fullstack SPA fashion ecommerce website created with Vue and Django.

+# Overview
+This project is an advanced e-commerce platform specializing in fashion clothing.
+Designed with a robust backend using Django and a dynamic frontend with Vue.js, it aims to provide a seamless shopping experience.
+The application supports various functionalities such as managing products, user interactions, and order processing.

+# Key Features

+## Product Management
+* Product Model: Central to the platform, the Product model encapsulates essential details about each fashion item.
+* Image and Video Models: These models link to the Product model, enabling the inclusion of multimedia content for detailed product presentations.

+## User Interactions
+* Wishlist and Like Models: These models, derived from the AbstractWishlist class, allow users to save and like their preferred products, enhancing user engagement and personalization.

+## Order and Shipment
+* CustomerOrder and ProductHistory Models: The CustomerOrder model tracks customer purchases, while the ProductHistory model preserves the product's state at the time of order, ensuring accurate historical pricing data.
+* Shipment Model: This model manages the shipment details of orders, ensuring timely and accurate delivery tracking.

+## Discounts and Promotions
+* Discount Model: This model facilitates the creation of various discounts and coupons, providing customers with price reductions on selected products.

+## User Management
+* UserProfile Model: Stores user-specific information such as telephone number and Stripe ID, essential for user authentication and payment processing.
+* Address Model: Allows users to save multiple billing addresses, simplifying the checkout process.

+## Cart and Stock Management
+* Cart Model: Tracks items added to the cart, supporting the checkout process.
+* Stock Model: Monitors the inventory status of products, ensuring stock availability is accurately reflected.

+## Purpose and Benefits
+This documentation aims to provide a comprehensive guide for developers to understand and extend the application's functionality efficiently.
+By detailing the various models and their interactions, it ensures that future development and maintenance efforts are streamlined, supporting the application's scalability and robustness.

 ## How to test

 First download the image folder on [Dropbox](https://www.dropbox.com/sh/hqll9tutdy7wji0/AACsJSeDAqyr-Oeic44OXSL9a?dl=0).
 Create a `project.ini` file with a `images_folder` variable under the default section and copy the path to its location.
 Open the `init.ipynb` and run all the cells.
 The final result should be a set of products created in your local database.
 You can then move to the __Getting tarted__ section.